kaleidosc/PyLog/README.md

 # PyLog
 Simple keylogger that uses pynput to listen to keyboard input.
-Outputs to text file and terminal.
+Outputs to a text file and the terminal.
+Press the escape key to stop.

 # Installation on Windows
 Download the .exe from the releases page and run it.
 No other downloads are required.